rygo6/GTThreading/README.md

 Also utilized is a C method which will change the priority of a thread through low level Posix Thread functionality on iOS.
 This will be used automatically on iOS to get around the issue of Thread.Priority not working on IL2CPP.

-Usage is as follows:
+Threads are created through this method:
 ```
-EC.UniThread.LoopThread.Create(MethodDelegate, UniThreadPriority, CycleTimeMS);
+EC.UniThread.LoopThread.Create(Action method, string threadName, UniThreadPriority priority, int cycleTimeMS);
 ```

 All my current usages of threading in Unity rely creating game loops on an alternate thread.
 So thus far this library only contains LoopThread.
-Which will internally call a passed MethodDelegate on repeat, constrained to CycleTimeMS which is an int in Milliseconds.
+Which will internally call a passed Action method on repeat, constrained to cycleTimeMS, which can be left out if you do not what time constraining.
+A string threadName must be provided so that the thread can be found through Posix methods on iOS.

 Also implemented is a Wait() method with platform idiosyncratic implementation to pause a thread, as Thread.Sleep does not work on Windows Store Apps.